axdelgado/statdiscrimination/README.md

 * instrumental variable will help account for statistical, leaving the actual difference due to taste-based
 * The KNN model will need a smaller sample than what I have now, since it takes way to long to run
 * We can't use logistic regression for gender because nonbinary
+* Multinomial logistic regression is less accurate than a random draw, haha
+* Using 19 closes neighbors, we get an accuracy of ~ 57%
+    * 19 produces the (local?) maximum model accuracy
 ---

 Questions: